Islam in London: 21st century

 Shia Muslims pray near Marble Arch during the 41st Arbaeen Procession in London, 2021.

-Following waves of immigration over the previous decades, London now has one of the most diverse array of Muslim communities in the world.
+Following waves of immigration over the previous decades, London now has one of the most diverse arrays of Muslim communities in the world.

 London's Muslims are geographically dispersed with settlements principally shaped by earlier patterns of immigration.
-The greatest concentration can be found in the east London boroughs of Tower Hamlets, Newham and Redbridge, where Bangladeshis, Pakistanis, and Indians tend to predominate.
+The greatest concentration can be found in the east London boroughs of Tower Hamlets, Newham and Redbridge.
+In these boroughs, Bangladeshis and Pakistanis tend to dominate, along with a significant Indian Muslim population.

 Outside of east London, Bangladeshi Muslims have settled throughout the city, in boroughs like Merton, Southwark, and Hackney.

-North London's Muslims are concentrated in the boroughs of Haringey, Barnet, and Enfield, with older communities of Turkish Cypriots more recently being joined by Algerians, Somalis, and Persians.
+North London's Muslims are concentrated in the boroughs of Haringey, Barnet, and Enfield, with older communities of Turkish Cypriots more recently being joined by Algerians, Somalis, and Iranians.

 Early settlement of London's Arabic-speaking Muslims is in the Kensington & Chelsea, Notting Hill, Edgware Road with the initial settlement around North Kensington since spreading to Hammersmith & Fulham, Lambeth, Brent, and Ealing.
 These six boroughs contain the highest proportion of Arabs in the UK, the majority of whom are Muslim - the recent 2021 census put the figure between 3 and 8%.
 In recent years, refugees and migrants from countries such as Eritrea, Ethiopia, Sudan, Afghanistan, Algeria, Morocco, and Yemen have joined these various communities, in many cases setting up their own mosques, such as the Iqraa Foundation in Harlesden.

 Indian and Pakistani Muslims have settled in significant numbers further west in Hounslow and Southall, but in a much smaller proportion to their Hindu and Sikh neighbours.

 Muslims are a much smaller minority south of the river, although significant communities of west and east African Muslims have formed in Peckham, Camberwell and around Old Kent Road, including Nigerians, Ghanaians, Ivorians, and Somalis.

 As in earlier years, Muslims have often been met with hostility by the local white population.
 In the years since 9/11 and the invasion of Iraq, nativism has often targeted Muslims in particular, with anti-immigrant sentiments channelled through the lens of Islamophobia.
 In spite of this context, certain Muslims have been able to rise through the ranks of society, most notably the Mayor of London Sadiq Khan.

 In 2013, it was reported there were 13,400 Muslim-owned businesses in London, creating more than 70,000 jobs and representing just over 33% of Small to Medium Enterprises in London.